Jack Kerouac: Legacy

-Bop arose as a reaction to the perception of musical theft perpetrated by white entertainers (e.g., Benny Goodman and his swing band) in an attempt to reclaim the cultural property of the black community which had informed every popular music genre.

-There has always been an exchange of ideas and musical forms between black and white communities.
-For example, Elvis sings gospel and blues and white country songs and some black rock n' roll artists sing in a manner similar to Elvis or borrow elements from European music or folk.
-Rock n' roll borrows elements from blues, country-western, boogie, and jazz.

-This is the scenario that surrounds the dénouement of Kerouac's work.
-It's in 1948 that he finishes his first novel, The Town and the City; very soon after came the birth–and its explosion of popularity in the 1950s–of rock ‘n' roll.

 In 1974, the Jack Kerouac School of Disembodied Poetics was opened in his honor by Allen Ginsberg and Anne Waldman at Naropa University, a private Buddhist university in Boulder, Colorado.
 The school offers a BA in Writing and Literature, MFAs in Writing & Poetics and Creative Writing, and a summer writing program.

 In 1980, the film Heart Beat was released into theaters.
 Starring John Heard (as Kerouac), Nick Nolte (as Cassady) and Sissy Spacek (as Carolyn Cassady), the movie relates a love triangle between the main characters while delving into the work and life of Kerouac and Cassady around the writing of On the Road.

 From 1978 to 1992, Joy Walsh published 28 issues of a magazine devoted to Kerouac, Moody Street Irregulars.